ayanshafiqsatti52/TIC-TAC-TOE-/README.md

 Coins can be spent to unlock:

 ### 🎭 Characters
+Everyone's bored of the regular old tick and cross in TIC TAC TOE so i decided to switch it up.

-The game includes **9 playable characters**, each with its own visual assets.
+The game includes **9 playable characters**, each with its own visual assets.It's based on the GEN-Alpha popular brain-rot theme adding a fun aspect to the game.

 ### 🎨 Board Themes